Dear MaeCile, Nate, Laura, Paul and all the Horseworks team.

 Not a being a “dude ranch” is what sets this place apart!
 It’s not lavish, there is no one there to ‘serve you’ (although there was always someone in the kitchen cooking up something delicious).
 You are welcomed into Nate and MaeCile’s home.
 Their actual home.
 And you are expected to chip in.
 This is what I liked most, as this also carried into the outdoor setting.

-There isn’t a planned ride at 11am for 35 minutes with canapes afterwards.
+There isn’t a planned ride at 11 am for 35 minutes with canapes afterward.

-There is actual real work to be done!
+There is actually real!
 This was bliss!
 Being horse mad all your life, without a horse or access to one is hard!

 I go on trail rides and have taken lessons, but it’s not real.
 You’re just seated atop a saddled horse, with no time to ‘meet’ the horse or build a connection.
 You seem to only learn technical riding skills, but not horsemanship skills which I was craving to learn.